dreibh/simproctc/README.md

 R --vanilla < test1.R
 </pre>

-Have a look at the output of <tt>rspserver</tt>: it should receive jobs and process them.
+Take a look at the output of <tt>rspserver</tt>: it should receive jobs and process them.
 Also, have a look at the log output:

 <pre>
 tail -f test1/make.log